Business Graduate Programs

-All students planning to complete a master’s degree in business must complete on advisement, the applicable requirements including career and communication workshops, the Foundation level and the Advanced Requirement level courses.
+All students planning to complete a master’s degree in business must complete all requirements including professional development workshops, the program prerequisite classes, and the advanced requirement courses.

-Registration in graduate courses in business (700-899) is limited to graduate business students or students in the Ethics and Compliance Certificate program.
-Graduate students in other majors may enroll on a space available basis with the consent of the faculty director of graduate programs.
+Registration in graduate courses in business (700–899) is limited to graduate business students or students in a graduate business certificate program.
+Graduate students in other majors may enroll on a space-available basis with the consent of the Faculty Director of Graduate Business Programs.

-Foundation and advanced requirement courses must be taken on a basis of letter A, B, C, D, F grading.
+Program prerequisite and advanced requirement courses must be taken on a basis of letter A, B, C, D, F grading.
 At the instructor’s discretion, pluses and minuses may be used.
 CR/NC grading is not allowed.
-The minimum grade for advanced requirement courses is C.
+The minimum grade for advanced requirement courses is a C.

-A classified graduate business student whose coursework drops below a 3.0 grade point average during a semester, will be notified by the University that s/he has been placed on probation.
+A graduate business student whose coursework drops below a 3.0 grade point average during a semester, will be notified that s/he has been placed on academic probation.
 If the grade point deficiency is not made up, the student may be disqualified effective the beginning of the semester following the first probationary semester.
-In such situations, the student will not be allowed to enroll in graduate level business courses at the foundation and advanced requirement level.
+In such situations, the student will not be allowed to enroll in graduate level business courses at the program prerequisite and advanced requirement level.

-Any student who becomes disqualified under the above provisions and who wishes to appeal such disqualification must file a formal appeal within ten days of the date of notice of disqualification.
-Such appeal must be filed with the College of Business faculty director of graduate programs.
+Any student who becomes disqualified under the above provisions and wishes to appeal such disqualification must file a formal appeal within 10 days of the date of notice of disqualification.
+Such appeal must be filed with the Faculty Director of Graduate Business Programs.

-Generally, the specified course requirements, including stipulated conditions for the graduate business programs may not be changed, substituted for, or altered in any way.
-Exceptions to this rule must be requested, in writing, before the course work is attempted and must be approved by the College of Business graduate curriculum committee.
+The specified course requirements and stipulated conditions for the graduate business programs may not be changed, substituted for, or altered in any way.
+Exceptions to this rule must be requested, in writing, before the course work is attempted and must be approved by the Faculty Director of Graduate Business Programs.

 Master of Business Administration

-The graduate business administration program is designed as a balanced preparation for managerial careers in business.
-Its purpose is to prepare students for responsible positions in a rapidly changing world; to develop an attitude of intellectual curiosity; to foster a program of continuous learning throughout life; and to study management as a unique function applicable to all types of endeavors which involve the coordination of people and material resources toward given objectives.
-Students may choose an area of emphasis or a concentration in sustainable business, or an emphasis in other areas (note that an emphasis does not appear on a student’s degree).
+The M.B.A. program is designed as a balanced preparation for managerial careers in business.
+Its purpose is to prepare students for responsible positions in a rapidly changing world; to develop an attitude of intellectual curiosity; to foster a program of continuous learning throughout life; and to apply business skills to all types of endeavors.
+Students may choose an area of emphasis or a concentration in Sustainable Business (note that an emphasis does not appear on the student’s degree).

-The MBA program is accredited by the most respected business accrediting association in the world, the AACSB, The Association to Advance Collegiate Schools of Business.
-San Francisco State University is also accredited by WASC, the Western Association of Schools and Colleges.
+The M.B.A. program is accredited by the most respected business accrediting association in the world, the Association to Advance Collegiate Schools of Business (AACSB).
+San Francisco State University is also accredited by the Western Association of Schools and Colleges (WASC).
 This ensures continuous improvement of faculty in teaching, research, and professional service.

 U.S. citizens, permanent residents, and international students are accepted for both fall and spring admission according to the following schedule.

 - Spring semester filing period: August 1 through October 15 (international applicants).
 August 1 through November 1 (domestic applicants).

-Each applicant to the MBA must submit the following to the SF State Graduate Studies Office:
+Each applicant to the M.B.A. program must submit the following documents:

-- California State University Application for Graduate or International Admission on CSU Mentor available at http://www.csumentor.edu plus an application fee of $55
+- California State University Application for Graduate or International Admission plus an application fee of $55

-- One official transcript from each college attended
+- One official transcript from every college or university attended

 - The score on the GMAT (Graduate Management Admissions Test) or GRE (Graduate Record Examination).
-Information regarding the GMAT exam can be obtained at http://www.mba.com and the GRE exam at http://www.ets.org/gre/revised_general/register.
-The deadline to take the GMAT or GRE is May 15 (international applicants) or May 30 (domestic applicants) for Fall admission and October 15 (international applicants) or November 1 (domestic applicants) of the prior year for spring admission.
+The deadline to take the GMAT or GRE is May 15 (international applicants) or May 30 (domestic applicants) for Fall admission and October 15 (international applicants) or November 1 (domestic applicants) of the prior year for Spring admission.

-- A statement of purpose showing how the desired graduate program is related to the applicant’s career and future goals.
+- A statement of purpose showing how the desired graduate business program is related to the applicant’s career and future goals.
 Please refer to the College of Business website for a list of questions that should be addressed in the statement of purpose.

-- TOEFL or IELTS or Pearson Test of English is required for admission by all applicants who have completed their undergraduate degree in a non-English speaking country.
-The TOEFL school/department code is 4683.
-Score reports can be sent to the SF State Graduate Studies office.
+- TOEFL, IELTS, or Pearson Test of English is required for admission from all applicants who have completed their undergraduate degree in a non-English speaking country.

 - Two letters of recommendation

-- International applicants will need to file the Financial Affidavit form at http://www.sfsu.edu/~admisrec/forms/ugradforms/fs.pdf for I-20 Certificate of Eligibility.
+- International applicants will need to file the Financial Affidavit form to obtain an I-20 Certificate of Eligibility

 The College of Business admissions committee reviews an applicant’s overall qualifications and takes the following requirements into consideration: